cabo/notable-tags/draft-bormann-cbor-notable-tags.md

 associated data item.
 In order to test this code, there needs to be a tag number that will never be allocated for some new semantics.
+This property also makes the tag number safe to use as a placeholder in documentation, such as in illustrative examples that show a hypothetical tag, without creating expectations for future registration.

 This section specifies a CBOR tag for testing purposes: